Btremaine/inverted_pendulum_cart/README.md

 * simulation using the non-linear plant model without integral control.
 * Inv_pendulum_cart_plant is only the non-linear plant model for reference.

+* The Colab project was used to solve the system equations in Python Sympy.

 ### What is this repository for? ###

 * Matlab script examples for Inverted Pendulum on Cart using LQR